thingsboard/thingsboard.github.io/docs/samples/tektelic/index.md

 ### Step 1.
 Register hardware in Network Server
 ##### Step 1.1 Add a gateway
- - Create a new gateway group
+ - Create a new gateway group.
  - Create a new gateway in the group.
 The GW-ID could be found at a sticker at the gateway body.
+ - Change the gateway credentials, below is the format of default username and password:
+     - Username: TEK00XXYY (where XXYY represents last 4 digits of MAC address).
+     - Password: 9-Digit serial number of the gateway.

  Network Server provides a predefined list of the gateways and here is using Kona Micro EU GW model.
  You also could create a new one gateway model, set a frequency band and number of channels according to a gateway specification.